 A befriender is one of our trained volunteers who can give you a weekly call to see how you’re doing.
 They often have lived experience of mental health issues themselves and may have experience running peer support groups for us at Changes Bristol.
 They will be happy to listen to you speak about how you’re feeling (good or bad), what challenges you’re facing and how you’re coping.

 They are non-judgemental, and everything you say to them is confidential, unless they have significant concerns about your safety (or someone else’s) and then they will contact our team.
 For more information on confidentiality, please see below.

 It is important to note that befriending is not a crisis service, counselling or advice service.
+For now the befriending service is self referral only and that means if you’d like to have a weekly call with a befriender you’ll need to sign up as a member yourself.
 We understand the value of conversation, connecting with others and the additional barriers there has been for this during lockdowns.

 How do I get a befriender?